The back of a students head in a group discussion

 Course structure

-The course structure will vary according to the specialist pathway chosen.
-Reading, completion of written assignments and presentations will be undertaken in addition to the teaching days.
-Many students find it effective to set aside at least six to seven hours a week for private study.
+Reading and completion of written assignments will be undertaken in addition to the teaching days outlined above.
+Students should expect to require around seven hours per week for private study.

 Supervision